timcmartin/recipes-bak/mains/brisket.md

 # Top 9 tips to make perfect barbecue brisket in your own backyard

-> Canada Day weekend, 2019 I rubbed my brisket with salt, pepper and red pepper flakes.
-Started smoking it around noon, at 270.
-Wrapped at 165 in foil, done after 9 hours.
-Pulled off, and let cool in foil.
-After 3 hours, sealed it in vacuum bag and put in the fridge.
-The next day, pulled it out about an hour before heating.
-Put it in a cooler with boiling water, and let set for about 3 hours, but was good after 2.
-Deeeeeeelicious.

 ## By Steven Raichlen - The New York Times

 Never in the annals of American barbecue has brisket — great brisket — been so widely available.